 Can jelly beans change the world?

-At a time when our country is the most divided since the Civil War, many people are searching for ways to unify their workplace, school, and community.
+At a time when our country is the most divided since the Civil War, many people are searching for ways to help unify their community.

 Diversity Beans were created for such a time as this.

 Born in 2000 to combat prejudice, Diversity Beans force people to put their assumptions to the test.
 Like, "don't judge a book by its cover", don't judge these beans by their color.
 Tasked as a teaching tool for bias, prejudice, and stereotypes, Diversity Beans open the door to deepening conversations about past experiences and belief systems.

 Used by companies like Apple, Amazon, and Disney, and in primary, secondary, and collegiate schools across the nation, Diversity Beans are a staple in training programs where building inclusive spaces is a priority.

 I’ve tried to write this page many times over the years.
 It never felt authentic because, well, it’s just so hard to be vulnerable.
 I don't want to feel judged.
 Then it dawned on me, Diversity Beans are all about being vulnerable.
 Sharing our experiences can be ever so hard, but oh so valuable.

 So, here it goes...

 Hi, my name is Tracy Jackson and I’m the maker of Diversity Beans, brainchild of Professor Delane McUne.

 My story is quite common--I left home at 18, joined the USAF, fell in love, got married, had children, and the like.